chto/cardinalsim/_pages/Credit.md

 ***
 # ACKNOWLEDGEMENTS:

 We thank Wei-Hao Wang for providing M31 image.
 The Cardinal simulation made use of public data from the Sloan Digital Sky Survey (SDSS) and the Dark Energy Survey (DES).
+The background image is generated using https://github.com/vargatn/synthetic, a wrapper of galsim (https://github.com/GalSim-developers/GalSim).
 The Cardinal photo was taken by Janet Griffin-Scott and was purchased through iStock.
 Part of the website desgin is inspired by https://sagasurvey.org/.

 ***